 ACE offers business insurance products for companies of all sizes and in numerous industries, including aerospace, healthcare, and manufacturing.
 Aside from standard coverages like liability and risk management, the company also sells various types of marine loss control services and protections for multinational companies.

 Since ACE sells its products through independent agents rather than directly to customers, there’s little rate information available on the site.
-The website in general seems heavily focused toward providing information to agents rather than end-users, and it’s so packed with information that finding anything is a bit of a challenge.
+The website, in general, seems heavily focused on providing information to agents rather than end-users, and it’s so packed with information that finding anything is a bit of a challenge.

-It’s reasonable to assume that ACE’s premiums would be fairly high.
-A company that primarily courts corporations and wealthy individuals can afford to charge high premiums, and the coverages offered by the company (particularly its very high liability limits) would not be cheap to provide.
-With the increase in premiums you should expect a better overall experience as well.
+It is reasonable to assume that ACE’s premiums would be fairly high.
+A company that primarily courts corporations and wealthy individuals can afford to charge high premiums and the coverages offered by the company (particularly its very high liability limits) would not be cheap to provide.
+With the increase in premiums, you should expect a better overall experience as well.

 Claims information can be found on the website.
-There is no online claims reporting form; instead, you should call 800-945-7461.
+There is not an online claims reporting form; instead, you should call 800-945-7461.
 That number is available 24/7.